 8. Assessments - The Board does not have any formal policies to evaluate the effectiveness of the Board, the Audit Committee and the individual directors.
-The Board may appoint a special committee of directors to evaluate the Board, its committees and assess the contribution of its individual directors and to recommend any modifications to the functioning and governance of the Board and its committees.
+The Board may appoint a special committee of directors to evaluate the Board and its committees, assess the contribution of its individual directors, and recommend any modifications to the functioning and governance of the Board and its committees.
 To date, the Board has not appointed any such special committee of directors to perform such analysis.
+Some of this function will fall to the Governance Committee being formed following the AGM.